kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

          self.callStravaActivitiesAPI()
          },

+Next we'll want to our authenticate button code in setNavAuthenticateButton

+ callStravaActivitiesAPI()

-And, lastly we’ll want to print any errors to the console should something go wrong.
+And, lastly we’ll want to add a call to our authenticate Strava function inside the precoded openAuth fucntion

-     failure: { error in
-         print(error.localizedDescription)
-         }
-         )
-    }
-}
+         authenticateStrava

 We’ve got a warning now that we have no function named callStravaActivitiesAPI().
 We’ll stub one out for now.